The Stars Look Down: References in other works

-In Dorothy Sayers' Busman's Honeymoon, published the same year as Cronin's book, Lord Peter Wimsey's mother starts reading The Stars Look Down, but finds it "very depressing and preachy, and not what I expected from the title."
+In Dorothy Sayers' Busman's Honeymoon, published two years after Cronin's book, Lord Peter Wimsey's mother starts reading The Stars Look Down, but finds it "very depressing and preachy, and not what I expected from the title."

 The opening song in Billy Elliot The Musical is titled "The Stars Look Down"; an homage to Cronin's book.

 The 1954 Japanese film An Inn in Osaka (大阪の宿） shows the cover of a Japanese translation of the novel.

-In William Trevor's story "The Children" contained in the collection "Cheating at Canasata" has the child reading her dead mother's copy of "The Stars Look Down" while her father attempts to remarry.
+William Trevor's story "The Children", contained in the collection Cheating at Canasta, has the child reading her dead mother's copy of The Stars Look Down while her father attempts to remarry.

 Rush’s 2002 album Vapor Trails features a song called “The Stars Look Down” based on Cronin’s novel.